Skip to content

-The Aran Islands are a group of three islands located on the west coast of Ireland in an area of 46 km.
-The three islands are Inishmore, which is the largest; Inishmaan, the second-largest island; and Inisheer, the smallest.
-The three islands have a collective population of 1,300.
-You can cycle and walk through the islands, but we recommend riding a bike as the best way to discover the islands.
+The Aran Islands are a group of three islands located on the west coast of Ireland.
+They have a population of 1,300; Inishmore is the largest, Inishmaan is the second-largest, and Inisheer is the smallest.
+The islands have an area of 46 km and a population of 1,300.
+You can cycle and walk through the islands, but we recommend riding a bike as the best way to discover them.

-If you go to the Aran Islands, you must visit the ancient Fort of Dun Aengus, located on Inis Mor Island.
-In order to stay on the Aran Islands, you will find small hotels, hostels and guesthouses, and you can go there by plane or car.
-Let us find out more about the three islands and the most popular things to do there.
+If you visit the Aran Islands, you must visit the ancient Fort of Dun Aengus on Inis Mor Island.
+To stay on the Aran Islands, you will find small hotels, hostels and guesthouses, and you can go there by plane or car.
+Let us learn more about the three islands and the most popular things to do there.

 First the Three Aran Islands: